mattbsox/sample.javaee7.jta/README.md

 ####Configure required resources
 1. Verify that a Derby JDBC Provider instance exists.
 In the administrative console, click Resources > JDBC > JDBC providers.

-If that provider does not exist, create one with a Connection pool datasource implementation type, and point to the Derby.jar file; for example: ${WAS_INSTALL_ROOT}/derby/lib
+- If that provider does not exist, create one with a Connection pool datasource implementation type, and point to the Derby.jar file; for example: ${WAS_INSTALL_ROOT}/derby/lib

 2. Verify that a Default datasource instance is configured.
 Click Resources > JDBC > Data sources.

-If that datasource does not exist, create one with the name "Default datasource" and the JNDI name "DefaultDatasource" that points to the Derby JDBC Provider and "${WAS_INSTALL_ROOT}/derby/DefaultDB" database.
+- If that datasource does not exist, create one with the name "Default datasource" and the JNDI name "DefaultDatasource" that points to the Derby JDBC Provider and "${WAS_INSTALL_ROOT}/derby/DefaultDB" database.

-To create the actual database, remotely connect to your machine hosting WebSphere Classic using SSH.
+- To create the actual database, remotely connect to your machine hosting WebSphere Classic using SSH.

-Navigate to ${WAS_INSTALL_ROOT}/derby/bin/embedded/
+    - Navigate to ${WAS_INSTALL_ROOT}/derby/bin/embedded/

-Run "./ij.sh".
+    - Run "./ij.sh".
 When you see the prompt "ij>", enter the following command:
         $ connect 'jdbc:derby:DefaultDB;create=true';

-The default Derby database is created in the following directory: ${WAS_INSTALL_ROOT}/derby/DefaultDB
+    - The default Derby database is created in the following directory: ${WAS_INSTALL_ROOT}/derby/DefaultDB

-3. Add JVM arguments to the server running the batch sample.
-Click Servers > Server Types > WebSphere application servers > server_name > Java and Process Management > Process definition > Java Virtual Machine > Custom properties.
-Add the following custom properties: com.ibm.ws.batch.DB_SCHEMA
-Value: BATCH
-com.ibm.ws.batch.JNDI_NAME
-Value: DefaultDatasource

 ###Install using the Administrative Console
 1. In your preferred browser, go to the Integrated Solutions Console; for example: [http://hostname:9060/ibm/console/](http://hostname:9060/ibm/console/)